- 1.1 University Principles of General Conduct and Regulations

 All uses of the University’s information technology and network resources, whether administered centrally by the Office of Information Technology (OIT) or by individual departments, are subject to the regulations and policies set forth in “Acceptable Use Policy for Princeton University Information Technology and Digital Resources” and its “Guidelines for Compliance” (www.princeton.edu/itpolicy) and the “Policy on Access to Accounts and Information” (www.princeton.edu/oit/policies/access-accounts).
-These policies provide information regarding respectful and civil use of the resources in keeping with University standards, and regarding laws (including copyright) that are potentially applicable to certain uses of the University’s IT and digital resources and network access, and explain when the University can access, preserve and review information created, transmitted or stored in its IT systems by individual users.
+These policies provide information regarding appropriate, respectful and civil use of the resources in keeping with University standards, and regarding laws (including copyright law) that are potentially applicable to certain uses of the University’s IT and digital resources and network access, and also explain when the University can access, preserve, and review information created, transmitted, or stored in or with its IT systems by individuals.
 Members of the University community are expected to be familiar with and adhere to these policies.

 The University anticipates that faculty and staff will conduct University businesses using the IT systems and resources provided by the University.
 To the extent faculty and staff conduct University business using personal devices or accounts, data stored in those devices and accounts may be subject to legal holds (i.e., a requirement to preserve relevant information) and the users may be legally obligated to produce such data under federal or state law or rules, or pursuant to subpoenas, court orders or discovery obligations in a pending or reasonably anticipated legal proceeding.

-Members of the University community who engage in any illegal or fraudulent use of the University’s information technology resources, including infringement of copyright-protected materials, may be subject to disciplinary action, including the termination or suspension of network privileges.
+Members of the University community who engage in any illegal or fraudulent use of the University’s information technology resources, including infringement of copyright-protected materials, or violate University policy or Information Security Office guidance in connection with such use, may be subject to disciplinary action, including the termination or suspension of network privileges.

 Regulations governing use of the University’s name and property (see section 1.4.11), the tax-exempt status of the University and political activities (see section 1.5), and community use of University resources (see section 3.1) also apply to use of the University’s information technology resources.

-Members of the University community cannot use University IT and network resources for commercial (including consulting) purposes; rather, they should use information technology resources, Internet service providers, and computer hosts outside the University.
+Members of the University community may not use University IT and network resources for commercial (including consulting) purposes; rather, they should use information technology resources, internet service providers, and computer hosts outside the University.